desmondtong/Food-Ordering-App/README.md

 - Add chatbox to ease communication between customer and vendor
 - Add dashboard to vendor portal to populate sales analytics
-- Display all order histories for both customer and vendor
 - Utilize OneMap API to estimate distance time for order deliveries
 - Incorporate payment method using Stripe